-Process capability appraisals can be used after award to validate and confirm the offeror's proposals and/or to identify risks associated with process deficiencies to be addressed during contract performance.
-If a decision is made to perform a post-award appraisal, the SIR must indicate that a post-award appraisal will be performed on the selected supplier's processes that are identified as critical or potentially risky.
+Process capability appraisals can be used after award to validate and confirm the successful offeror's proposals and/or to identify risks associated with process deficiencies to be addressed during contract performance.
+If a decision is made to In order for perform a post-award appraisal to occur, the SIR must indicate that a post-award appraisal will be performed on the selected suppliersuccessful offeror's processes that are identified as critical or potentially risky.

-- e.
+e.
 Post-award.
-Post-award appraisals may be conducted on existing contracts with well-established project(s), or on new contracts using target projects selected from the supplier's sponsoring organization. - f.
+Post-award appraisals may be conducted on existing contracts with wellestablished project(s), or on new contracts using target projects selected from the supplier's sponsoring organization.

+f.
 Contract/Agreement Requirements.
 Considerations in developing contract/agreement requirements include use of trade-off analysis to establish the level of surveillance of strong or weak areas.
 For example, if a supplier is strong in an area, it is inefficient to check on that area in the same way that would be applied in an area found to be weak.
 Additional Award fees may also be used as an incentive.
 Contract/Agreement performance requirements include completion of initiatives to remove critical deficiencies identified.
 Completion may be a factor in award fees.
-Depending on the decision of the SSO, contract requirements may include:
+Depending on the decision of the SSO, contract requirements may include the following:

-- (1) Risk mitigation plans to remove deficiencies noted during pre-award. - (2) Performing scoped post-award and follow-up appraisal(s). - (3) Risk mitigation plans to remove deficiencies noted in post-award appraisal. - (4) Government "surveillance" for specific areas (weaknesses) to be addressed. - (5) An adequate reporting or insight mechanism to facilitate monitoring the risk mitigation plan. - (6) Consideration for creating additional process strengths. - (7) Improvement in performing process improvement activities.
+(1) Risk mitigation plans to remove deficiencies noted during pre-award-;

+(2) Performing scoped post-award and follow-up appraisal(s)-:

+(3) Risk mitigation plans to remove deficiencies noted in post-award appraisal-;

+(4) Government "surveillance" for specific areas (weaknesses) to be addressed.

+(5) An adequate reporting or insight mechanism to facilitate monitoring the risk mitigation $plan{\frac{1}{2}}$

+(6) Consideration for creating additional process strengths-; and

+(7) Improvement in performing process improvement activities.